shdlabs/SSTorytime/docs/N4L.md

 You might make the wrong choices about things initially, but it's easy to change your decision because the definition of the relationship is made independently of all the data where you use it.
-This is the usefulness of a language interface.
+You'll figure out the bugs in your wordings as you go, and it's precisely this reworking that is learning.

+The usefulness
+of a language interface becomes clear now.
+It's much easier to edit your notes than to maintain a database.